Tips for Visiting the Frye

 Visitors to the Frye Art Museum may take handheld still photography in many areas of the museum and of works from the Museum’s Founding Collection for personal, non-commercial use.
 Photography of temporary exhibitions is limited.
 Please check at the entrance of all exhibitions or the gallery map available at the Information Desk for any restrictions in those galleries.

-Flash photography, tripods, monopods, and video cameras are not permitted in the Museum.
+Flash photography, tripods, monopods, selfie sticks, and video cameras are not permitted in the Museum.

 The Frye Art Museum may photograph, film, or videotape visitors for educational and promotional purposes.
 Visitation is implied consent for the use of the visitor’s likeness, voice, or video image for marketing purposes.